tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 The `sequencerUtil` method is mocked to return the error response, and it is verified that if the actor receives the shutdown message, this is returned to the `replyTo`.

-## Integration Tests
+## Component Tests

-For completeness, an integration test should be added.
-Integration tests should not use any mocks.
+For completeness, a component test should be added.
+Component tests should not use any mocks.
 This test should involve methods that go up and down the chain, but not all methods need to be included, nor all code paths for the methods used.
 That is what the units tests are for.
-However, for completeness, there should be an integration test for every public method in outward facing APIs showing at least one code path.
+However, for completeness, there should be a component test for every public method in outward facing APIs showing at least one code path.

-Following example demonstrates how to write an integration test for the Sequence Manager's `configure` and `shutdownObsModeSequencers` APIs.
+Following example demonstrates how to write a component test for the Sequence Manager's `configure` and `shutdownObsModeSequencers` APIs.

+@@@ note
+The class name for the tests in our example have the words "integration test" in it, but this is a bit of a misnomer.
+While the tests are performed on the *integrated* component, it should not be confused with the integration tests as described in the TMT Software Development Process, which involve multiple components.
+The name of these types of tests will be changed in subsequent release to avoid confusion.
+@@@

 ```scala
 class SequenceManagerSossIntegrationTest extends EswTestKit(EventServer) {